Derek Moore, School of Agriculture, Charles Sturt University, Wagga Wagga, NSW

 Reducing kinked roots

 There are two potential solutions to the problem of root kinking (or J-roots).
 The first is to eliminate dibbling (where a hole is formed in the container medium and the germinated seedling or struck cutting is removed from its propagation environment and placed in the hole).
-If dibbling is unavoidable, careful root pruning before transplanting and the elimination of dibbling has been shown to be of benefit (Harris 1967), but even the most careful management of this might not guarantee the absence of j-roots.
+If dibbling is unavoidable, careful root pruning before transplanting and the elimination of dibbling have been shown to be of benefit (Harris 1967), but even the most careful management of this might not guarantee the absence of j-roots.

 An alternative is the direct seeding of the crop either into the final production container or an intermediate one.
-This technique does require an increased area for propagation, as well as a need for high quality seed and possibly increased culling of variable seedlings, nevertheless it simply eliminates any possibility of inducing severely kinked roots through inappropriate handling.
+This technique does require an increased area for propagation, as well as a need for high-quality seed and possibly increased culling of variable seedlings, nevertheless it simply eliminates any possibility of inducing severely kinked roots through inappropriate handling.

 Reducing circling roots

-There has been some work published detailing techniques to overcome circling roots of container grown trees prior to planting them out, including making vertical slices through the root ball, ‘butterflying’ the rootball or vigorously cutting off any apparently circling roots, (eg Flemer, 1982; Gouin, 1984) but such techniques are of doubtful value.
-Removing up to 90% of a tree’s roots totally negates the advantages of growing trees in containers in the first place and is therefore a nonsense.
+There has been some work published detailing techniques to overcome circling roots of container-grown trees prior to planting them out, including making vertical slices through the root ball, ‘butterflying’ the rootball or vigorously cutting off any apparently circling roots, (eg Flemer, 1982; Gouin, 1984) but such techniques are of doubtful value.
+Removing up to 90% of a tree’s roots totally negates the advantages of growing trees in containers in the first place and is therefore nonsense.
 Common sense dictates that the elimination of root distortions during the nursery production phase of a tree’s life is the sensible approach and a number of alternatives are now available to the nursery industry.

 Container design modifications

-There have been reports of ridges on container walls being used to minimise root circling and in this their use has some success (eg Warren & Blazich 1991; Appleton 1995) although their effect can be lost as more root mass builds up.
+There have been reports of ridges on container walls being used to minimise root circling and in this, their use has some success (eg Warren & Blazich 1991; Appleton 1995) although their effect can be lost as more root mass builds up.
 Hughes (1994) argues that the standard Australian forestry tube (square containers with internal ridges and air pruning at the bottom) while reducing the incidence of circling roots, can still be problematic for further container growing because it has the effect of concentrating root tips at the bottom of the container which inhibits the development of lateral roots in the top 10 cm of the root system and leads to problems for further container growing.

 Air pruning of roots

-Another concept shown to have considerable potential are containers that allow roots to be air pruned by using openings in the sides or the base of containers.
+Another concept shown to have considerable potential is containers that allow roots to be air pruned by using openings in the sides or the base of containers.
 Root tips reaching such openings are dried out and stop growing.
 Such containers are designed to prevent the development of circling roots and have been shown to alter the growth and distribution of roots within the root ball (eg Whitcomb 1981; Arnold and MacDonald 1999).
 Instead of being concentrated around the sides and bottom of the container, roots in such containers are smaller in diameter and more evenly distributed throughout the rootball and develop a large number of root initials.
 This enables much new root growth once the tree is planted out.
 Many containers use this approach, examples available in Australia include SpringRing® containers, the RocketPot®, the Rootmaker® and the Lannen System.
 A number of commercial Australian tree producers have taken up this technology.

 In a trial at Burnley, that compared the effect of an air pruning container (200 mm SpringRing®) with a standard 200 mm standard rigid plastic container on the root system quality of a range of native landscape trees, the trees were grown on for nine months in the two production container types and then planted out.
-They were then dug up 8 months after planting out and root quality assessed by examining the root systems at the outer edge of the production container rootball.
+They were then dug up 8 months after planting out and root quality was assessed by examining the root systems at the outer edge of the production container rootball.

 Moore (unpublished data)